jadecobra/python_tdd_exercises/source/how_to/make_tdd_manually/make_tdd_environment.rst

 ----

 =====================================================================================================
-how to make a Python file to hold the tests in the 'tests' folder
+how to make a Python file for the tests in the 'tests' directory
 =====================================================================================================

 ----